Strongsville High School

 Strongsville High School is a public high school located in Strongsville, Ohio, United States.
-The current principal is Bill Wingler.
+It is part of the Strongsville City School District, and the current principal is Bill Wingler.

 The school colors are forest green and white.
 The mascot is the Mustang.
 The school was a member of the Pioneer Conference but moved to the Northeast Ohio Conference at the conclusion of the 2006–07 school year.
 The fight song is to the tune of "On Wisconsin".

 Academic standards

 Strongsville High is designated an Ohio School of Excellence with Distinction.

 Activities

 UNICEF Club

 The Strongsville High School UNICEF Club upholds the values of UNICEF through educating, advocating and fundraising.

 Key Club

 The Strongsville Key Club, chartered in 1999, is a member of the Kiwanis International service-leadership program for high school students: Key Club International.

 The Marching Mustangs

 Strongsville's marching band, the "Marching Mustangs," has participated in the Hollywood Christmas Parade, the Orange Bowl Parade, the Tournament of Roses Parade, the Macy's Thanksgiving Day Parade, and in the Inauguration Parade for President George H. W. Bush.